 If your sofa is in front of the radiator, it's absorbing heat that could be warming your home.

-Move it away from the radiator, so that hot air can circulate freely around your room.
+Move it away from the radiator, so that hot air can move freely around your room.

 Around 25% of heat is lost through the roof.

 Contact your energy supplier for free insulation grants.

 Wrap up warm

 Simple things like putting on a jumper, dressing gown, or cuddling up under a blanket can help take the chill off.